neutrons/inspired/README.md

    Press Ctrl+S to save and Ctrl+X to exit (if using nano).
 This folder will now be automatically mounted when you run the VM on this computer.

-7. Update the code/model to the newest version by running:

-   `cd /home/inspired/inspired`

-   `git pull`

-     This step is important as the VM may not contain the newest version of INSPIRED.
-It is also recommended that you run this regularly to ensure you get the latest bug fixes.
-The database and the predictor model are not updated in this way.
-They will be updated on Zenodo when new versions are available and they can be obtained in the VM by following Step 4 in Option 2.

-9. Go to the shared folder (create a subfolder if needed) and run:
+7. Go to the shared folder (create a subfolder if needed) and run:

    `inspired`